Gordons34Repo/Mobile-Scheduling-Application/README.md

 ### Challenges

-&nbsp;- Getting the days to display in the correct order.<br />
+<ul><li>Getting the days to display in the correct order.</li>
-&nbsp;- Aligning the first day on the first week day of a month.<br />
+<li>Aligning the first day on the first week day of a month.</li>
-&nbsp;- Displaying the correct number of days in a month.<br />
+<li>Displaying the correct number of days in a month.</li>
-&nbsp;- Display which days are in progress or completed.<br />
+<li>Display which days are in progress or completed.</li></ul>

 ### Retrospective

 Something I would like to have finished before the end of our last sprint was making the navigation UI a bit more fitting to the overal aesthetic of the application.
-On paper and in our sprint planning, this didn't seem like a very difficult task, but android studio was a surprisingly challenging tool for user interfaces.
+On paper and in our sprint planning, this didn't seem like a very difficult task, but android studio was a surprisingly challenging tool for user interfaces.<br clear="right"/>

+## Calendar Continuted. . .